AcroMedia/ansible-role-dkim/README.md

 - If postfix isn't already installed, this role will install it.

-- If you're using CentOS, you will need to apply an opendkim SELinux policy separately, otherwise you will experience errors.
+- If you're using RedHat / CentOS, you will need to apply an opendkim SELinux policy separately, otherwise you will experience errors.

 ### Example playbooks